TuTAH1/DiskSpaceDisplay_PoC/Readme.md

 * Total drive space can be easily visually estimated (only if it's larger than block size).
 * Remaining space still shown in percent¹ and it's easy to estimate absolute remaining/occupied space (how much GB left) visually.

-  ¹ A bit inaccurate, becouse I didn't deal with spacings in partial block fill calculations
+  ¹ A bit inaccurate, becouse I didn't deal with spacings in partial block fill calculations, but it's not the idea's problem